fallen-icarus/cardano-swaps/GettingStarted.md

 To see the documentation for the tests, you can build the haddocks for the tests using `cabal haddock tests`.
 The documentation may be easier to read than the source code.
 You can view the documentation in any browser.

-## Overspent Budget

-While `cardano-cli` is able to auto-balance transactions, the auto-balancer does not work when scripts are executed in a transaction where native tokens must go to the change address.
-It does not properly add the change *before* estimating the execution budgets for the transaction which always results in it under-estimating the required execution units needed by the scripts.
-There are open issues about this [here](https://github.com/input-output-hk/cardano-node/issues/5386) and [here](https://github.com/input-output-hk/cardano-api/issues/302).
-If you ever see a very long and confusing error message about overspending budgets while using `cardano-cli conway transaction build`, this is probably the issue.

-As a work around, whenever you build a transaction using `cardano-cli conway transaction build` where scripts are being executed, you must manually create an output that has all of the native tokens that would normally go into the change output.
-You can let the auto-balancer balance the ada.

 ## Using Remote Nodes